jordansissel/experiments/aoc/aoc2022/2/README.md

 }
 ```

+This function gives me a shortcut to summing a column in a given output.
+For example, 'ls -l | sum 5' will sum the 5th colum (file size) from the `ls -l` output.

 You can use awk or cut instead of fex in these cases, but my muscle memory leans on fex for processing like this.

 ## Part 1

 I wrote some notes to compute scores from each game outcome (A X through C Z).
 Generate a sed expression from this and then sum the scores.

+I liked this solution because I was already *writing* the `map` file as a form of design notes and preparation prior to coding.

 The notes file I used for this: [map](map)

 ```
 cat input | sed -e "$(fex 1 2 3 < map | xargs -L1 sh -c 'echo s/$1 $2/$3/\;' -)"  | sum
 ```

+This solution translates the 'map' text into sed expressions which replace a given round, like "A X" with the score "4".

 ## Part 2